le0cadio/PixelGame/README.md

 It consists of a game in which the main objective is for the player to collect the pineapples

 # Functionalities
-Collect pineapple
+Collect pineapple,

-Game over
+Game over,

-Jumps and double jump
+Jumps and double jump,

 Punctuation

 # Gif with the main menu and stages